Quantum circuit fidelity estimation using machine learning: Introduction

 \section{Introduction}

 Estimating the quality of computations performed by a noisy quantum computer is an important task.
-It allows us to benchmark current and future quantum computers and establish trust in their computations \cite{Proctor2022EstablishingTI}.
-Furthermore, estimating the quality of different circuit implementations of a given quantum algorithm can help choose an optimal implementation in a noise-aware manner.
-The quality of a quantum computation can be quantified using the fidelity between the quantum state produced by the computation and the target quantum state corresponding to an ideal (noiseless) computation.
-Henceforth, we will refer to this fidelity (assuming that all the qubits are initialized to $\ket{0}$ prior to the computation) simply as the fidelity of the circuit.
-Several techniques exist in the literature to estimate this fidelity, e.g., quantum state tomography \cite{PhysRevLett.78.390}, direct fidelity estimation \cite{PhysRevLett.106.230501,PhysRevLett.107.210404}, Mirror Circuit Fidelity Estimation (MCFE)\footnote{MCFE is a technique for estimating the entanglement or process fidelity, which is related but not identical to state fidelity considered in this paper.} \cite{Proctor2022EstablishingTI}.
+It allows us to benchmark current and future quantum computers and calculate the credibility of their computations \cite{Proctor2022EstablishingTI}.
+Furthermore, knowledge of the characteristics of various different circuit implementations of a given quantum algorithm can inform optimal implementation in a noise-aware manner.
+Computation quality may be quantified using the fidelity between the state produced by the physical circuit and the target state corresponding to an ideal (noiseless) circuit.
+Henceforth, we will refer to this fidelity (assuming that all the qubits are initialized to $\vert0\rangle$ prior to the computation) simply as the fidelity of the circuit.
+Several techniques exist in the literature to estimate this fidelity, e.g., quantum state tomography \cite{PhysRevLett.78.390} and direct fidelity estimation (DFE) \cite{PhysRevLett.106.230501,PhysRevLett.107.210404}.
+Mirror Circuit Fidelity Estimation (MCFE) is a technique for estimating the entanglement or process fidelity, which is related, but not identical, to state fidelity considered in this paper \cite{Proctor2022EstablishingTI}.

 The available techniques vary both in a) situations where they are applicable, and b) their classical and quantum computational cost.
 Techniques like quantum state tomography and direct fidelity estimation can accurately estimate fidelities for all noise models.
-However, they require access to the target quantum state from classical simulations, and involve running the circuit under consideration multiple times on the quantum hardware.
+However, they require access to the target quantum state from classical simulations and they involve running the circuit under consideration multiple times on the quantum hardware.
 The classical and quantum computational costs required for these techniques can be prohibitively expensive for large circuits.

 The MCFE technique does not require access to the target state from simulations.
 It is compatible with a wide range of noise models and may even account for calibration errors in the implementation of the gates that are exactly cancelled by their inverses through the insertion of a random Pauli layer between the forward and inverse circuits \cite{Proctor2022}.
-However, it still requires one to run multiple randomly chosen variations of the relevant circuit on the quantum hardware.
+However, it still requires one to run multiple randomly chosen variations of the relevant circuit on the quantum hardware at inference time.